Nothing is true, everything is permitted.

 In Conclusion: I was becoming bemused watching this film.
 By the time it recreated the Louis Farrakhan’s Million Man March but substituted Black Men with blonde girls dressed in pink walking dogs, I was amazed.

 I liked the first Legally Blonde more than I thought I would.
-It was a cartoon true, but the lead character was well drawn and the whole enterprise had a sweetness about it.
+It was a cartoon true, but the lead character was well drawn and the entire enterprise had a sweetness about it.
 The sequel’s problem is not so much it does not have also have these strengths.
 The sequel’s problem is it takes place in Alice’s Wonderland filled with Mad Hatters where conservative Republican congressman talks about how they love their gay dog and horrible hairdressing gets votes.

 This is a train wreck that would be the subject of weeks of Jezebel and Guardian think pieces with finger-wagging had it been released today.
 It is a borderline entertaining train wreck.